Free Money Game Idea - Fun House Money Game

 3) Cut four doorways/holes in the side as illustrated.

-Place the colorful box at the end of a table or melamine shelf.
-Then, give each player twelve marbles or shuffle board pieces.
-Next, decide who goes first, and take turns trying to get the marbles/shuffle board pieces into the doorways of the box.
+Place the colorful Fun House box at the end of a table or shelf.
+Give each player twelve marbles or shuffleboard pucks, then decide who will go first.

-I hope you enjoy this idea!
-I would love to hear your thoughts!!
+I hope you and your learners enjoy this playful money-skills game.
+I’d love to hear how it goes!

 View all the multisensory learning lessons.